clewis10/clewis10OLD.github.io/_posts/2020-4-28-interviewqs.md

 What things, if any, help to have an applicant stand out?
 (Projects, Certs, Experience)?

-What does you organization do and what do you do there?

-What are the kinds of tasks that you do day to day?
+What specific tech is your organization using and what would be good to start practicing now?
+(Cloud tech, packer, etc)